reactjs/react-docgen/README.md

 For example, while the `propTypesHandler` expects the prop types definition to be an ObjectExpression and be available as `propTypes` in the component definition, most of the work is actually performed by the `getPropType` utility function.

+> There are some community created handlers available.
+Have a look at the wiki for a list: https://github.com/reactjs/react-docgen/wiki

 ## Guidelines for default resolvers and handlers

 - Modules have to export a single component, and only that component is analyzed.